-Although I work hard to create a ‘we’re in this together’ culture, is it really wise to be totally transparent?
+Although I work hard to create a ‘we’re in this together’ culture, is it really wise for an entrepreneur, business leader or startup company to be totally transparent?

 I have always, purposefully created companies where our brand is bigger than our means.
 What does that mean?

-Well, as an outsider, looking at the profile of The Collective magazine, you might grossly over-estimate how much revenue we generate.
-We are in a constant state of expanding, creating and collaborating.
+Well, as an outsider, looking at the profile of Collective Hub, you might grossly over-estimate how much revenue we generate.
+Our startup business plan ensure are in a constant state of expanding, creating and collaborating.
 Does this mean we’re rolling in money?
 Not quite.
 Our finances are constantly one step behind our expansion but I don’t think that’s necessarily a bad thing.

 They always eventually catch up.